 Allergy elimination in the home requires quite a bit of effort upfront, but once you have the proper environment established it is very easy to maintain.
 One of the biggest issues we all have that can cause your allergies to flare up is household dust.

-If you have allergies to pets, try to keep them outside.
+If you have allergies to pets, cats allergies are the most common, try to keep them outside.
 If they come inside, keep them off the furniture and out of the bedroom.
 Fiber-rich surfaces such as carpets, upholstered furniture, curtains, and rugs should be sprayed on a regular basis with a denaturing agent such as the ADS or ADMS Spray made by the Alkaline Laboratories.

 These agents render the allergy-causing protein harmless.
 In addition, you can apply a denaturing agent directly to the animal.
 The Allerpet Company makes a solution just for cats and dogs.